lrmcfarland/Angles/python/README.md

 These are my Python wrapper examples and their unit tests.
 I have found some interesting differences.
-For example it is not yet clear to me how to make the rich comparison operators work in Boost like they do manually or in [SWIG](swig.org) or wrap the exception handling manually.
-This is still a work in progress and I am still investigating how to make it happen.
+For example it is not yet clear to me how to make the rich comparison operators work in Boost like they do manually or in [SWIG](swig.org).
+This is still a work in progress.

 ## Manual Python Bindings